SinomeM/CNVgears/README.md

 # README #

 ### CNVgears is now part of Biocondutor! ###

+Head on the Biocondutor website for documentations and install instruction!

 <https://bioconductor.org/packages/CNVgears/>

 CNVgears is an R package that implement a framework to integrate and analyze